What Does Postpartum Depression Look Like?

 - isolation from friends and family

 This is not an exhaustive list of all postpartum depression symptoms.
-If you find yourself suffering from 1 or 2 symptoms on this list (not everyone will experience all of the symptoms), and they are severe enough to prevent you from healthy functioning and/or caring for yourself and baby, then you may need to be screened for postpartum depression.
+If you find yourself suffering from 1 or 2 symptoms on this list (not everyone will experience all of the symptoms), AND they are severe enough to prevent you from functioning and/or caring for yourself and baby, then it’s best that you reach out for support immediately.

 It is important to note that there are similarities between the symptoms of the baby blues and postpartum depression; however, the two are different conditions.
-So, if you’re trying to figure out whether you’re suffering from baby blues or postpartum depression, keep in mind that baby blues symptoms do not last longer than 3 weeks and are milder in nature.
+Baby blues symptoms do not last longer than 3 weeks and are milder in nature.

-Also, postpartum depression can occur at any time within the first year after having your baby.
+Postpartum depression can occur at any time within the first year after having your baby.
+And, in some instances, up to 2 years.
 Symptoms may gradually develop over several months, or they may come on suddenly.

 Depression can also occur during pregnancy.
-Studies have shown that women struggling with prenatal depression are more likely to experience postpartum depression.
+Studies have shown that women with an onset of depression during pregnancy (i.e. prenatal depression) are more likely to experience postpartum depression.

 Perinatal Mood and Anxiety Disorders